 As you work with the individuals or organizations that you coach, you can ask for feedback or will naturally receive feedback from them.
 They may recognize and thank you for the impact that you have made and go on to refer you to new Clients or write excellent testimonials for you.

-A Coach does not set out just to keep Clients happy.
-That isn’t the end in mind, but where Clients do experience excellent results, it feels rewarding that the work you did together has helped the Client make a positive impact.
+A Coach does not set out just to make Clients happy.
+That isn’t the end in mind, but when Clients do experience excellent results, it feels rewarding that the work you did together has helped the Client make a positive impact.